ArtisanCode/artisancode.github.io/_posts/2014-04-19-integrating-windsor-castle-web-api.md

 #### Example Castle Dependency Scope

-The code required for the Castle Dependency Scope can be found within the Artisan Code GitHub repository:&nbsp;[WebApiCastleIntegration/WebApiCastleIntegration/Infrastructure/CastleDependencyScope.cs][10] [csharp] using Castle.MicroKernel;
+The code required for the Castle Dependency Scope can be found within the Artisan Code GitHub repository:&nbsp;[WebApiCastleIntegration/WebApiCastleIntegration/Infrastructure/CastleDependencyScope.cs][10] {% highlight ruby %} using Castle.MicroKernel;

 using Castle.MicroKernel.Lifestyle;
 using Castle.Windsor;
 using System;